eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Within the EUDI Wallet ecosystem, many interactions take place between parties in which one party requests another party to perform a task.
-For example, a User may ask a PID Provider or an Attestation Provider to provide a PID or an attestation to a Wallet Instance, or a Relying Party may ask a User to present attributes from an attestation from its Wallet Instance.
+For example, a User may ask a PID Provider or an Attestation Provider to provide a PID or an attestation to a Wallet Unit, or a Relying Party may ask a User to present attributes from an attestation from its Wallet Unit.
 To be able to comply with such requests, these parties need to trust each other.
 This trust generally requires the existence of the following two conditions: